Can’t decide which wine is right for you? Please call us so we can help.

 The producer recommends drinking this wine with red meat, spicy lamb tagine, duck and game

 "Small production of Syrah aged in oak barrels for a powerful, structured and smooth wine...
-Superb deep red colour with glints of China ink.
+Superb deep red colour with glints of Indian ink.
 The nose is elegant with aromas of cherry eau de vie, eucalyptus and old armagnac.
 The palate is full-bodied and round.
 Aromas of cherry jam with notes of licorice and white pepper."

 A super 100% Syrah or Shiraz Rhône wine produced from old vines only in exceptional years.
 Intense flavours of black fruits, violet, pepper and spice and super smooth